demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 1. In Cortex XSOAR, go to **Settings > About > Troubleshooting**.
 2. In the **Server Configuration** section, verify that the ***instance.execute.external.\<INTEGRATION-INSTANCE-NAME\>*** (`instance.execute.external.teams` in this example) key is set to *true*.
 If this key does not exist, click **+ Add Server Configuration** and add the *instance.execute.external.\<INTEGRATION-INSTANCE-NAME\>* and set the value to *true*.
 See the following [reference article](https://xsoar.pan.dev/docs/reference/articles/long-running-invoke) for further information.

  - Note: This option is available from Cortex XSOAR v5.5.0.
-It's currently not supported for XSOAR 8.
+Currently, Cortex XSOAR 8 is not supported.

 ### 2. Using NGINX as reverse proxy
 In this configuration, the inbound connection, from Microsoft Teams to Cortex XSOAR, goes through a reverse proxy (e.g. NGINX) which relays the HTTPS requests posted from Microsoft Teams